To apply to the Skilled Worker Overseas (SWO) pathway, you must demonstrate an established connection to Manitoba through either

-Manitoba Experience means that in the past you lived in the province as a temporary foreign worker or as an international student.
+Manitoba Experience means that in the past, you lived in the province as a temporary foreign worker or international student.

-The MPNP for Skilled Workers regularly issues Invitations to Apply to qualified candidates who are identified as part of one of our Strategic Recruitment Initiatives in Manitoba and overseas.
+The MPNP regularly issues Invitations to Apply to qualified candidates who are identified through one of our Strategic Recruitment Initiatives in Manitoba and overseas.
 Issuance of an Invitation to Apply is at the sole discretion of the MPNP and applicants cannot self-select for eligibility with this connection to our province.

-To apply to the MPNP with the connection of Manitoba Invitation, you must upload in MPNP Online the Letter of Invitation you received directly from the MPNP after being interviewed by a program officer during a recruitment mission or exploratory visit.
+To apply to the MPNP with the Manitoba Invitation connection, in your MPNP Online application, you must upload the Letter of Invitation you received directly from the MPNP after being interviewed by a program officer during a recruitment mission or exploratory visit.

 The MPNP regularly travels overseas on recruitment missions, often in partnership with Manitoba employers.
 Watch this page for news of the next MPNP initiative.

 After the MPNP interview included in a pre-approved exploratory visit, we may invite you to submit an MPNP Online application.
-Note that it is the Letter of Invitation, not the exploratory visit, that establishes a candidate's requisite Manitoba connection.
+Note that it is the Invitation to Apply, not the exploratory visit, that establishes a candidate's requisite Manitoba connection.

-- have worked at least two years full-time in the past five years and can demonstrate your ability to find a job in Manitoba in that occupation (including plans to achieve licence/certification in the case of regulated occupations)
+- have worked at least two years full-time in the past five years and can demonstrate your ability to find a job in Manitoba in that occupation (including plans to achieve certification in the case of regulated occupations);

-- have the genuine intention and ability to economically establish and settle in the Canadian province of Manitoba as a permanent resident demonstrated, in part, with a Settlement Plan
+- have the genuine intention and ability to economically establish and settle in the Canadian province of Manitoba as a permanent resident demonstrated, in part, with a Settlement Plan; and

 - provide to the MPNP, at the time you apply to participate in the initiative, official results of an approved language test taken within the past two years showing you achieved scores equivalent to at least CLB 5 in each test category and overall.